Level 4 Award in Supporting Children & Young People with Social, Emotional and Mental Health Needs (SEMH)

-This course aims to build knowledge and confidence and develop a range of practical skills to fulfil a school-based role in supporting children and young people with social, emotional and mental health needs.
+This course is designed to build knowledge and confidence and develop a range of practical skills to fulfil a teaching or support role for children and young people with social, emotional and mental health needs.

 On successful completion, you will gain a Level 4 award in supporting children and young people with social, emotional and mental health needs and 6 level 4 credits from Gateway Qualifications.

 The course is offered online and as a blended pathway.
 The course runs twice a year, with Spring and Autumn start dates.
 The course duration is six months.